 Installing the client tools using pip

 OpenStack provides a set of Python tools for managing various aspects of its operation.
 Each subcomponent of OpenStack has its own tool.
-It also provides a common shared tool called python-openstackclient.
-The easiest way to install the most of the command line tools is to install python-openstackclient.
+It also provides the common shared tool python-openstackclient.
+The easiest way to install most of the command line tools is to install python-openstackclient.
 It should pull several other clients as dependencies.
 If a tool you need is missing even after installing python-openstackclient, please refer to the table at the beginning of this page for a list of packages to install.

 If you followed the instructions for setting up a virtual environment, remove the "sudo" from the beginning of the commands below.
 As you are installing in your own virtual environment, you do not want to run the commands as root.